Reddit Marketing Tools and Automation: Streamlining Your Campaigns

 • Confirm that every tool authenticates using approved methods and respects rate limits, rather than scraping or relying on unsupported workarounds.

-• Limit automation to monitoring, routing, and scheduling, and keep the “never automate” activities from earlier in mind.
+• Limit automation to monitoring, routing, and scheduling, and keep the “never automate” activities in mind at all times.

 • Make sure you have clear logs of automated actions to answer moderator questions or internal compliance reviews.